Christian II of Denmark: Legacy

 Christian II is one of the most discussed of all Danish kings.
 He has been regarded as both a hypocritical tyrant and a progressive despot, who wanted to create an absolute monarchy based upon "free citizens".
 His psychological weaknesses have caught the interest of historians, especially his frequently mentioned irresolution, which as years passed seemed to dominate his acts.
-Christian clearly made too many enemies.
-Furthermore, the Danish middle class was still not strong enough to support royal power.
-However some of his ambitions were fulfilled by the victory of absolutism in 1660.
+However, some of his ambitions were fulfilled by the victory of absolutism in 1660.

 In popular culture

 Christian den Anden (Christian II) is a 1889 play by Jenny Blicher-Clausen which was performed at Copenhagen's Dagmar Theatre.

 Jean Sibelius composed in 1898 incidental music King Christian II to a play about the king, and derived from it a suite.

 The Fall of the King (Kongens Fald), a novel by the Danish author and Nobel Prize Laureate Johannes V. Jensen, published in three parts from 1900 to 1901, is considered a major work of modern Danish literature.
 It relates the tangled history of Christian II reign and downfall as seen by the (fictional) Mikkel Thøgersen, a loyal follower of king.

-The Corridors of Time by Danish-American science fiction writer Poul Anderson includes a section where a modern American travels in time to 16th Century Denmark, arriving there shortly after Christian II's downfall - where he meets and befriends a diehard follower of the deposed King, and the two of them share various adventures.
+The Corridors of Time by Danish-American science fiction writer Poul Anderson includes a section where a modern American travels in time to 16th Century Denmark, arriving there shortly after Christian II's downfall – where he meets and befriends a diehard follower of the deposed King, and the two of them share various adventures.